 Seven indicators are most important for the diagnosis of cancer in the biochemical blood test:

-In oncology, blood coagulability significantly increases, the risk of thrombosis of large vessels and the formation of microthrombus in capillaries increases.
+In oncology, blood coagulability significantly increases.
+The risk of thrombosis of large vessels and the formation of microthrombus in capillaries also increases.

 A blood test for markers of cancer tumours makes it possible to suspect oncology at an early stage, to assess the dynamics of the disease, to determine in time a relapse or the appearance of new metastases, to evaluate the effectiveness of treatment.
 We figured out in a general sense, what tests to do to identify bowel cancer.
 But there is more focused research.

-Tumour markers are such substances that are associated with the vital activity of a tumour and are either not detected at all in the body of a healthy person or are contained in minimal quantities.
-More than 200 such substances are known.
-But not all of them are equally successfully detected in medical practice.
+Tumour markers are such substances that associate with the vital activity of a tumour.
+Those do either not show in the body of a healthy person or are there in minimal quantities.
+We know more than 200 such substances.
+But not all of them are easy to detect in medical practice equally successfully.

 Cytology has the highest specificity of all methods of laboratory diagnosis of cancer.

-It is almost always possible to make a diagnosis and determine the type of a tumour reliably using cytology.
-The sensitivity of this method depends on the type of cancer and on how well the probe is taken for the study.
+It is almost always possible to make a diagnosis and determine the type of tumour reliably using cytology.
+The sensitivity of this method depends on the type of cancer.
+It also depends on the quality of the process of taking the probe for the study.
 For example, if the cancer cells did not get into the washings, the study will give a negative result, although the tumour itself may continue to develop.

 After an initial examination, the doctor will decide what tests to do to identify bowel cancer.
-Good prevention of the intestinal oncology is colonic irrigation.
+Excellent prevention of the intestinal oncology is colonic irrigation.